Tr3pK0s/ICMPRaider/README.md

 - Variable Delays and Jitter.
 - Polymorphic Payloads per ICMP type with RFC compliance.
 - Frag pulling with dummies to prevent unsolicited ICMP responses, with retries for lost packets.
-- Filtering to prevent kernel respones (double replies).
+- Filtering to prevent kernel responses (double replies).
 - Spoofed process name.
 - Tested and designed for Linux; may work on Windows/macOS with adjustments.